Jungle Love (Family Guy): Plot

 Chris is excited to become a freshman at the local high school, until Joe warns Chris about the Freshman Hunt, a hazing ritual in which the freshmen are beaten with paddles by Upperclassman, and even school staff.
-When Lois is dropping Chris off at school, he falsely assures him the ritual is not real before shouting "Freshman!" to lure over other students.
+When Lois is dropping Chris off at school, she falsely assures him the ritual is not real before shouting "Freshman!" to lure over other students.

 After a short chase, Chris is caught and paddled by several people, including Mayor Adam West.
 At home, Chris asks Brian for advice on how to cope, and Brian tells Chris about his time in the Peace Corps.
 Chris decides to join the Corps and goes to South America, where he becomes popular with the natives.
 When he leads the tribe in a dance ("Wake Me Up Before You Go-Go"), he unwittingly marries the chief's daughter, as dictated by the tribe's customs.

 Meanwhile, Peter, who has been unemployed for some time, goes to work at the Pawtucket Brewery, where the beer is free as long as employees do not drink during their shift.
 However, Peter cannot control his drinking and he is demoted to the shipping department (where drinking is not permitted), where he ends up as a subordinate to Opie, an intellectually disabled but somewhat more qualified man who speaks in unintelligible babbling.

 When Lois learns of Chris' marriage, she immediately travels down to South America with the rest of the family.
 Upon their arrival, Peter is seen as the richest man in the country with just $37.
 He takes advantage of this by paying the natives nickels and dimes to act according to his whimsy.
 When Chris accuses Peter of "using" the natives to escape his troubles, Lois points out that that is also what Chris did.
 Chris then decides to return to Rhode Island, telling his wife that he must leave her, casually referring to his status as a freshman and mentioning she is only 11.
 The natives' response imitates the Freshman Hunt by upperclassmen in Quahog: as they chase the Griffins in a hostile manner, Chris realizes that there is no place to hide from his problems.
 The Griffins escape on a seaplane, but forget Meg, who is left face-down in the river, riddled by darts and arrows.